open-component-model/ocm-k8s-toolkit/docs/adr/configuration.md

 **Pros**:

-- easy to configuration
+- Easy to configure.
-- no extra templating language needed to be understood
+- No extra templating language needed to be understood.

 **Cons**:

-- rigid patching
+- Rigid patching.
-- no default values
+- No default values.
-- possible to overwrite existing values
+- It is possible to overwrite existing values.
-- needs a valid yaml to work
+- It needs a valid yaml to work.

 ## Option 3.5 - Combining Patch Strategic Merge with Go Templating

-In order to avoid people having to templatize their manifests, we can offer an alternative solution where we combine the patch strategic merge option with a version of the Manifest that is templated.
+In order to avoid people having to template their manifests, we can offer an alternative solution where we combine the patch strategic merge option with a version of the Manifest that is templated.